 Chromosomes are the structures that hold our genes.
 Genes are the individual instructions that tell our bodies how to develop and function; they govern our physical and medical characteristics, such as hair color, blood type and susceptability to disease.

 Each chromosome has a p and q arm; p is the shorter arm and q is the longer arm.
 The arms are separated by a pinched region known as the centromere.

 Where are chromosomes found in the body?

 The body is made up of individual units called cells.
 Your body has many different kinds of cells, such as skin cells, liver cells and blood cells.
 In the center of most cells is a structure called the nucleus.
 This is where chromosomes can be found.

 How many chromosomes do humans have?

-The typical number of chromosomes in a human cell is 46 - two pairs of 23 - holding an estimated 25,000 genes.
+The typical number of chromosomes in a human cell is 46: 23 pairs, holding an estimated 20,000 to 25,000 genes.
 One set of 23 chromosomes is inherited from the biological mother (from the egg), and the other set is inherited from the biological father (from the sperm).